etak64n/etak64n-blog/README.md

 ## How to deploy to Cloudflare Pages
-Cloudflare Pages can install Zola automatically when the `ZOLA_VERSION` environment variable is set.
+Cloudflare Pages can install Zola automatically when the `ZOLA_VERSION` environment variable is set (see [Deploy a Zola site](https://developers.cloudflare.com/pages/framework-guides/deploy-a-zola-site/)).
 Configure your Pages project with:

 - Environment variable: `ZOLA_VERSION`
 - Build command: `zola build`